 Before you plead guilty and derail your entire life, talk to a DWI lawyer in University Park to learn more about your options.
-The Law Offices of Randall B. Isenberg provides a no-cost consultation and case evaluation, to answer your questions and help you make the an informed choice.
+The Law Offices of Randall B. Isenberg provides a no-cost consultation and case evaluation, to answer your questions and help you make an informed choice.

 Penalties for a University Park DWI Conviction

 The penalties you face for DWI depend on several factors, including: